Panels

 Toggling this function switches between 1st and 3rd person views.

 The refresh icon is used to rebuild the index if a Spark is not loading correctly.
-Avoid switching tabs while the index is rebuilding.
-Use this function with caution.

 Once in the 'My Sparks' directory, click on the icon.